ufs-community/ufs-srweather-app/docs/UsersGuide/source/Reference/FAQ.rst

 How can I select which workflow tasks to run?
 ===============================================

-:numref:`Section %s <ConfigTasks>` provides a full description of how to set which workflow tasks and task groups run.
+:numref:`Section %s <ConfigTasks>` provides a full description of how to turn on/off workflow tasks.

 The default workflow tasks are defined in ``ufs-srweather-app/parm/wflow/default_workflow.yaml``.
 However, the ``/parm/wflow`` directory contains several ``YAML`` files that configure different workflow task groups.
 Each file contains a number of tasks that are typically run together (see :numref:`Table %s <task-group-files>` for a description of each task group).
 To add or remove workflow tasks, users will need to alter the user configuration file (``config.yaml``) as described in :numref:`Section %s <ConfigTasks>` to override the default workflow and run the selected tasks and task groups.